Vaelkyringr/insurance-letter-gen-func-amqp/README.md

 # insurance-letter-gen-func-amqp
-An azure functions that consumes insurance data and generates PDF insurance letters
+An azure function that consumes insurance data and generates and stores PDF insurance letters